French revolution film in Berlin conjures Arab Spring

 The story, based on a novel by Chantal Thomas, is told through the eyes of royal servant Sidonie, played by Lea Seydoux, who becomes a close confidante to Diane Kruger's Marie Antoinette.

-Though favored by the capricious queen, she cannot compete with Antoinette's passionate infatuation with courtier Gabrielle de Polignac, who is as aloof as she is beautiful.
+Though favoured by the capricious queen, she cannot compete with Antoinette's passionate infatuation with courtier Gabrielle de Polignac, who is as aloof as she is beautiful.

 The all-female love triangle plays out in the confines of Versailles, where Antoinette lives in splendid isolation, initially preoccupied with dresses, jewels and palace intrigue.